EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 invocation.

 The following example uses the `k8s_standard_pgd` registry in `docker.enterprisedb.com`.
+Following is the description of set options.
-Note the multiple `--set` options, for the `image.repository`, `PGD_IMAGE_NAME` and `PGD_PROXY_IMAGE_NAME` in addition to the `edb-postgres-for-kubernetes-lts.image.repository` where the PGD operator is pulled from.
-There are 4 in total
+- `global.image.repository`: The repository where the PG4K-PGD and PG4K operator image downloaded from.
-- `image.repository` where the PG4K-PGD operator image is pulled from.
+This is a global setting, which is shared for both PG4K-PGD and PG4K operators.
-- `edb-postgres-for-kubernetes-lts.image.repository` where the PG4K operator image is pulled from.
+- `PGD_IMAGE_NAME`: The location where the PGD image are pulled from.
-- `PGD_IMAGE_NAME` and `PGD_PROXY_IMAGE_NAME` where the PGD and PGD Proxy image are pulled from.
+- `PGD_PROXY_IMAGE_NAME`: The location where PGD Proxy image are pulled from, usually the same with `PGD_IMAGE_NAME`.

 Assuming that you have your necessary credentials, please fill in the USERNAME and PASSWORD below.